Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Tell her she’s gross.

-PLECK: That's definitely not what I want to do.
-Can we just get rid of that option entirely.
+PLECK: [laughing] That’s definitely not what I want to do.
+Can we just get rid of that option entirely?

 PLECK: Yes, please do.